move-coop/parsons/docs/google.rst

 Overview
 ========

-The GoogleSheets class allows you to interact with Google service account spreadsheets, called "Google Sheets."
-You can create, modify, read, format, share and delete sheets with this connector.
+The GoogleSlides class allows you to interact with Google Slides.
+You can create and modify Google Slides with this connector.

 In order to instantiate the class, you must pass Google service account credentials as a dictionary, or store the credentials as a JSON file locally and pass the path to the file as a string in the ``GOOGLE_DRIVE_CREDENTIALS`` environment variable.
 You can follow these steps: